MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

 Content for section 2.
 ```

-## Markdown one-to-many parsing mode (Markdown to Multiple Documents)
+## Use one-to-many parsing mode

-The **Markdown one-to-many parsing mode** parses Markdown files into multiple search documents, where each document corresponds to a specific content section of the Markdown file based on the header metadata at that point in the document.
-The Markdown is parsed based on headers into documents which contain the following content:
+The one-to-many parsing mode parses Markdown files into multiple search documents, where each document corresponds to a specific content section of the Markdown file based on the header metadata at that point in the document.
+The Markdown is parsed based on headers into search documents which contain the following content:

 - `content`: A string that contains the raw Markdown found in a specific location, based on the header metadata at that point in the document.